 Mr. Roger T. Servison

-Roger Servison's exemplary service in Boston has fostered decades of art and cultural exchange with Japan.
-Mr. Servison is known to many people in America and Japan for his fervent and lifelong work bringing the best of Japan to Boston.
-He has been on more than a dozen committees and boards, been a trustee for the Museum of Fine Arts, Boston, and a Vice-Chairman of Boston Symphony Orchestra, Inc. Professionally, Mr. Servison was the president of Strategic New Business Development at Fidelity Investments, and was previously president of the Monarch Capital Corporation.
+As a dedicated Japan Society of Boston Board Member for more than two decades, Roger Servison's exemplary service in Boston has fostered decades of art and cultural exchange with Japan.
+Roger’s tireless leadership in changing the cultural and educational landscape for major institutions includes being a trustee for the Museum of Fine Arts, Boston, which houses the largest collection of Japanese art outside of Japan, serving as a Vice-Chairman of the Boston Symphony Orchestra, and as a board member of Historic New England and Harvard Business School.
+Professionally, Mr. Servison was the president of Strategic New Business Development at Fidelity Investments, and was President and Director of Fidelity Brokerage Services (Japan) for ten years.
 After graduating from Harvard Business School in 1969, Mr. Servison became actively involved in the finance industry, working at Fidelity since the 1970s.
-He has served as senior vice president and managing director at Fidelity Investment, and was President and Director of Fidelity Brokerage Services (Japan) for ten years.

 Midori's music and personal grace have brought Japan, America, and the world closer together.
 Midori began touching audiences with her debut at the New York Philharmonic at age 11.
 She has since performed throughout the world for more than thirty years.
 Extending her generosity and art to children, Midori has her own foundation supporting music education in America and Japan: Midori and Friends, and established MUSIC SHARING in Japan, which brings global musicians together to share classical music with young people who may not have the opportunity otherwise.
 Midori is a UN Messenger of Peace and received the Crystal Award at the World Economic Forum in Davos.
 Midori has performed with dozens of the world's finest orchestras and produced nearly twenty acclaimed albums.
 She has held the Jascha Heifetz Chair as a Distinguished Professor of Violin at the University of Southern California since 2004.
 In 2018, Midori will join the eminent faculty at the Curtis Institute of Music.